The Ultimate 3-Month LSAT Study Schedule (2026 Edition)

 The LSAT is not a test you can cram for.
 It requires rewiring your brain to think logically, a process that takes time and consistency.

-This 3-month schedule is designed for the New LSAT format (effective August 2024), which consists of:
+This 3-month schedule is designed for the current LSAT format (Logic Games were removed in August 2024), which consists of:

 - 2 Scored Logical Reasoning (LR) Sections